-Worldwide reference pastry chef, owner of the Pierre Hermé bakeries, to be found in different continents.
+Worldwide reference pastry chef, owner of the Pierre Hermé boutiques, to be found in different continents.

 Pierre Hermé Articles